-As mentioned earlier, the market has established DIM as a “estrogen buster.”.
-DIM can be wonderful as it helps metabolize estrogen, especially “dirty” estrogens, which are the problematic metabolites that can cause so many of the estrogen dominance symptoms.
+As mentioned earlier, the market has established DIM as an “estrogen buster.”
+DIM can be wonderful as it helps metabolize estrogen, especially “dirty” estrogens, which are the problematic metabolites that can cause so many of the Estrogen Dominance symptoms.

 Many women notice it helps at first and then it stops working.
 Some may have found it makes estrogen symptoms even worse.